DataFire/Integrations/integrations/generated/azure_compute/README.md

     * items [DiskInstanceView](#diskinstanceview)
   * extensions `array`: The extensions information.
     * items [VirtualMachineExtensionInstanceView](#virtualmachineextensioninstanceview)
+  * hyperVGeneration `string` (values: V1, V2): Specifies the HyperVGeneration Type associated with a resource
   * maintenanceRedeployStatus [MaintenanceRedeployStatus](#maintenanceredeploystatus)
   * osName `string`: The Operating System running on the virtual machine.
   * osVersion `string`: The version of Operating System running on the virtual machine.